 “But I don’t want to find a better guy.
 I just want him.”
 She complained like a child.
 But I couldn’t blame her.
 We were teenagers back then.

 She continued crying.
 “It’s so much easier said than done.
 What if this were happening to you?
-Oh I know it doesn’t happen to you.
-You never knew what it feels like because you never had problems with girls!”
+Oh, I know it doesn’t happen to you!
+You never knew what it felt like because you never had problems with girls!”

 “That is not true, Daphne.”

 “It’s true!
 Girls chase after you.
 You have dated them but you never took any one of them seriously.”

 “But that’s not the point.
 My point is you should forget about him no matter how hard it is.
 You are such a beautiful girl.
 He is just an ass.
 He doesn’t deserve you.”